-- Return books to the library - Return parking permit and student ID to the Adult Education Office - Complete a withdrawal form and return to the Adult Education Office
+- Return books to the library - Return parking permit and student ID to the Center for Adult and Continuing Education - Complete a withdrawal form and return to the Center for Adult and Continuing Education

 The date of withdrawal will be determined by the completion of all of the above.
 That date will determine if any refund of tuition is warranted.
 Cancellation of charges will depend on the date that the withdrawal is official (see Refund Policy).